-Therefore, while offering useful starting points for further research, their results have limited power in elucidating the wider practice.
+Therefore, while offering useful starting points for further research, the results generated by these papers have limited statistical power in elucidating the wider practice.
 An analysis of a wider corpus of performances is required for more precise and comprehensive data.

-A useful recording collection for such purposes is the Weimar Jazz Database (WJD), a corpus of 456 monophonic jazz solos recorded by canonical and lesser-known performers.
-As part of the Jazzomat Research Project at the Hochschule für Musik Franz Liszt Weimar (University of Music Franz Liszt Weimar), these solos have been coded and segmented for a variety of analyses and have been put online together with customised data extraction tools to facilitate open research (see Pfleiderer et al., 2017 for a full description of features).
+A useful recording collection for such purposes is the Weimar Jazz Database (WJD), a corpus of 456 monophonic jazz solos recorded by 78 canonical and lesser-known performers.
+Devised as part of the Jazzomat Research Project at the Hochschule für Musik Franz Liszt Weimar (University of Music Franz Liszt Weimar), these solos have been coded and segmented for a variety of analyses and have been put online together with customised data extraction tools to facilitate open research (see Pfleiderer et al., 2017 for a full description of features).

-In this paper, we describe how we have investigated some of questions raised by the swing literature by doing a corpus analysis using the WJD and the associated extraction tools.
-The questions we investigated were the following:
+In this paper, we describe how we conducted a corpus analysis of the WJD in order to investigate some of the most discussed questions in the swing literature:

 Do soloists distribute their eighth notes as triplets?